Last reviewed by Toollabz editorial ·

 Simple salary tax estimator based on tax rate.

-Quick Answer: Salary After Tax Calculator
+Quick answer: Salary After Tax Calculator

 Salary after tax estimates take-home pay after income tax, National Insurance, and any deductions you model.
 UK tax years and bands change, so treat this as planning math and confirm with HMRC or payroll.